cognitive-robots/road-recorder/docs/MANIPULATE_PERCEPTION.md

     --input ~/data/edr/<date-time>/perception/logs/

-The output should be similar but with a '**variant**' suffix, e.g. '1' in this case:
+The output should be similar but with a '**variant**' suffix, e.g. 'noisy' in this case:

-    --output ~/data/edr/<date-time>/perception/logs-1/
+    --output ~/data/edr/<date-time>/perception/logs-noisy/

 The default parameters should get decent results but there are various options to change how it works.
 See:

     python3 manipulate_perception.py --help

 ### Convenience Script